-In 2019, student committee member, Maddie Smith, worked with the Horticulture Club to develop a Campus Tree Walk for Arbor Day.
-With support from this committee, the Horticulture Club created a flyer and promoted the Campus Tree Walk during Earth Week in April and during Sustainability Week in October.
-Donor Trees were highlighted in the inventory, as a tagged item to show up as an option for another tree walk.
 In 2021, the committee intended to incorporate the Arboretum's existing inventory into the campus database; however that goal was postponed due to low staff availability.
 In 2023, adding to the inventory was once again a priority, with additions of counts from the Arboretum and assistance from an undergraduate independent project in the spring.
 Totals still do not reflect the true numbers on campus, especially seen with a comparison to the tree canopy analyses done over the past two years.
+In 2024, all trees were added to the database, though identification is still in progress.